anticipatorymind/anticipatorymind/README.md

 ## About Me

 I'm a dedicated individual with a keen interest in cyber security and coding.
-I believe that by understanding the inner workings of technology and exploring the realm of security.
 I enjoy delving into complex challenges and finding innovative solutions.

 ## 📫 How to reach me ...